besttlookk/Javascript-Theory/0_Notes/Async_JS/02_AJAX.md

 - For security reasons, modern browsers do not allow access across domains.

 - This means that both the web page and the XML file it tries to load, must be located on the same server.

-- The examples on W3Schools all open XML files located on the W3Schools domain.

 - If you want to use the example above on one of your own web pages, the XML files you load must be located on your own server.